hackgvl/hackgreenville-com/ORGS_API.md

 ## Limitations and Gotchas
 * The production / live website is cached and changes may take up to 4 hours to show due to the cache.
-* Tag IDs are not documented in the explorer tool, and require manual creating by the HG Labs volunteers.
-Ex. tag ID 1 is for events hosted at OpenWorks Coworking.
+* Tag IDs are not documented in the API explorer and require manual creation by the HG Labs volunteers.
+Example: tag ID 1 is for events hosted at OpenWorks Coworking.
 * Please do not hammer the APIs
 * Contact the contributors at [HackGreenville Labs](https://hackgreenville.com/labs) via Slack #hg-labs channel with any questions.